Louismousine/Youtube-To-Mp3/README.md

 Once the pack has been added to the PATH, a computer reboot is necessary to use this program.

 # Usage
-Run the program, and, when prompted, enter keywords as you would in the Youtube search bar or enter a video link for it to be directed downloaded.
+Run the program, and, when prompted, enter keywords as you would in the Youtube search bar or enter a video link for it to be directly downloaded.
+The download can then be found in the root of this project.